wanglaibao/hello-scala/README.md

 * use the explicit form when we need to be clear

+## A FEW BUILT-IN TYPES

+* if we don’t explicitly specify a type, the number 1 will default to an Int, so if we want one of the other data types — Byte, Long, or Short — we need to explicitly declare those types;Numbers with a decimal (like 2.0) will default to a Double, so if we want a Float we need to declare a Float.

+* because Int and Double are the default numeric types, we typically create them without explicitly declaring the data type

+## BIGINT AND BIGDECIMAL

+* For large numbers Scala also includes the types BigInt and BigDecimal:

+* eg: val b = BigInt(1234567890)

+* eg: val b = BigDecimal(121231233456.123789)

 ## BETTER ARTICLES

 * [How to disassemble and decompile Scala code] (https://alvinalexander.com/scala/how-to-disassemble-decompile-scala-source-code-javap-scalac-jad)

 * [Getting started with the Scala REPL] (https://alvinalexander.com/scala/getting-started-scala-repl-command-line-shell-options)

+* [How to handle very large numbers in Scala (BigInt, BigDecimal)] (https://alvinalexander.com/scala/how-handle-very-large-numbers-scala-bigint-bigdecimal)